-Arizona Real Estate Center Bank One Economic Outlook Center Center for Advanced Purchasing Studies

-Center for the Advancement of Small Business

-Center for Services Marketing and Management

-Center for the Study of Finance Joan and David Lincoln Center for Applied Ethics
+Arizona Real Estate Center Bank One Economic Outlook Center Center for Advanced Purchasing Studies Center for the Advancement of Small Business Center for Business Research Center for Services Marketing and Management Center for the Study of Finance Joan and David Lincoln Center for Applied Ethics

-The Seidman Research Institute's mission is to encourage and support applied business research by serving as a public access point to the College of Business, by transferring new knowledge to the public, by encouraging the development of education programs grounded in applied business research, and by conducting high-quality, applied business research.
+The Seidman Research Institute's mission is to encourage and support applied business research by serving as a public access point to the College of Business, by supporting faculty and student research, by transferring new knowledge to the public, by encouraging the development of education programs grounded in applied business research, and by conducting high-quality, applied business research.

-The institute increases the level of funded research by adding support services to facilitate grant preparation and by facilitating the mission of research centers as liaisons between faculty and businesses.
+The institute increases the level of funded research by adding support services to facilitate grant preparation and assistance in grant administration and by facilitating the mission of research centers as liaisons between faculty and businesses.
 In addition, the institute provides desktop publishing services.

-For more information, contact the director at the L. William Seidman Research Institute, BA 319, 602/965-5362.
+For more information, contact the director at the L. William Seidman Research Institute, BA 319, 480/965-5362.
 The institute's Web site is www.cob.asu.edu/seid.